-Attracting Leading Scientists to Russian Universities
+Attracting Leading Scientists to Russian Universities and Research Institutions

 Programme funds were available through a competitive grant process.
 The first call of proposals to participate in the contest was held in June, 2010.
-507 applications were received from researchers and 179 higher education institutions.
+507 applications were received from researchers and 179 universities.
 The proposals evaluation has been accomplished by 971 independent experts (335 Russian and 636 international) through the panels by priority scientific fields.
 On 29 September, 2010 the Grants Council of the Government of the Russian Federation has identified the names of 40 researchers, who have won the open public contest.
 The majority of the winners is represented by Russians (20), Germans (7) and US-citizens (10).

 The winners of the second call 2011 are 39 researchers, among them are 19 Russians (including 13 double citizenships), 10 US-citizens, 6 French and 4 Germans.
 517 applications were received from researchers with 176 Russian universities.

-Upon approval of project funding, scientists collect their research team, composed of students and employees of the host university.
+Upon approval of project funding, scientists collect their research team, composed of students and employees of the host institution.
 Each research team should consist of no fewer than two PhD candidates, three graduate students, and three undergraduate students.
 Salaries and compensation for the visiting scientist and members of the research team can not exceed 60% of the total grant allotment.
-All requirements to project proposals are subject to special agreements between visiting scientists and their host universities.
+All requirements to project proposals are subject to special agreements between visiting scientists and their host institutions.
 In accordance with that agreement, visiting scientists will assume responsibility for organizing and managing their work.

 Have you spotted a typo?